 Staying positive is something we all have trouble with, whether we’re suffering from a mental illness or we’re just stressed with everyday life.
 A big thing for me is writing stuff down.
-I am a writer, so this doesn’t sound that surprising, but I find because I write so much anyway I actually slack off quite a lot when it comes to writing a journal.
-So, to make it a little easier for myself, I invest in a lot of helpful journals that both inspire me and make me a little happier.
-Here are some of my favourite positive journals!
+I am a writer, so this may not sound that surprising.
+But, I find because I write so much anyway, I actually slack off quite a lot when it comes to writing a journal.
+To make it a little easier for myself, I invest in positive journals that both inspire me and make me a little happier.
+So, here are some of my favourite!

 Positive Journals – Q&A A Day

 This is by far one of my favourite positive journals.
 With the Q&A 5 year journal, you get a question a day.
 Below each question there are 5 sections to write in.

 Now, the intended way to use this is to answer every question for a year and then start again answering the same questions the next year, but you can mix it up however you like.
 It’s a great way to give the future you a clearer idea of where your mind and your life was at on that specific day in that specific year, and how your perspective changed over time.
 They’re not all deep life changing questions either, there are easy ones thrown in there too to make it fun!

 ‘Our Q&A‘, ‘Q&A for Kids‘, ‘Q&A for Mums‘, ‘Q&A for College‘

 The success of the Q&A journal has been phenomenal, so much so that it has branched out into so many more Q&A journals for different types of people.
 So there really is something for everyone!

 Positive Journals – Do One Thing Every Day